peuter/Docker/CometVisuBase/README.md

 [![](https://images.microbadger.com/badges/image/cometvisu/cometvisuabstractbase.svg)](https://microbadger.com/images/cometvisu/cometvisuabstractbase "Get your own image badge on microbadger.com")

-This container can be used as a base for own Docker containers that contain the CometVisu.
-It contains a Apache / PHP combo with the knxd (0.0.5.1).
+This container can be used as a base for own Docker containers that contain the [CometVisu](https://cometvisu.org/).
+It contains an Apache / PHP combo with the knxd (0.0.5.1).
 Also RRD support for the diagram plugin is implemented.

+This container is available at DockerHub as [cometvisu/cometvisuabstractbase](https://hub.docker.com/r/cometvisu/cometvisuabstractbase/)

  Environment parameters:
 ------------------------